PHILOSOPHY OF TREATMENT

 *Collaborative discharge planning, with legal and referral sources to ensure all requirements are met and Outpatient recommendations are agreed upon and understood by all parties.

 Transitions strives to provide wrap-around services to consumers at all levels of care based on what the individual needs.
-We accomplish this through Substance Use Disorder education and counseling, Mental Health Therapy (currently at WRAP only), Case Management, Supported Employment and many other valuable services.
+We accomplish this through Substance Use Disorder education and counseling, Mental Health Therapy, Case Management, Supported Employment and many other valuable services.
 Once the plan is established and consumers are working toward and completing their treatment goals, Transitions’ clinicians can then determine a projected discharge date.
 Each week, consumers are evaluated in Treatment Team meetings, to ensure steps toward successful goal completion, and that consumers are prepared and confident to enter the next level of treatment.